rmad17/jekyll-site/_posts/2016-09-06-how-i-automated-my-django-settings-configuration.md

+---
+layout: post
-# How I Automated My Django Settings Configuration
+title: How I Automated My Django Settings Configuration
+---

 Past couple of months I had to create a lot of django projects.
 I generally add a .gitignore, local_settings.py and local_settings_sample.py like many of you.
 For those not familiar with the `local_settings.py` concept, to tell you briefly, I move out my secret keys and settings that I don't want people to find in my git repo to file called local_settings.py and gitignore it.
 I also add a local_settings_sample.py to add the key names but without the actualy key(adding empty strings).
 This file gets commited and whoever downloads the repo knows what keys he/she requires to recreate local_settings.py locally.